itwilsonlu/iwishiknew/README.md

 Something I faced was trying to figure out how to best do fuzzy search, I have implement a fuzzy search before in python using levenshtein distance for a FAQ bot, but I want to make it both search both the title and as well as the short description, with this, I came to [`fuse.js`](https://www.fusejs.io/), while implementing it, I came to a realization when adding some sort of search and then reloading the page, will return a different results, ending up having to add settings to it.

 ## future
 I plan to write my own fuzzy search that will end up using popularity stats to it.
-I plan to add a database that will track stats of the link, based on clicks,
+I plan to add a database that will track stats of the link, based on clicks

-## faq